Rescuers Use Bare Hands To Search For Philippine Landslide Survivors - UrduPoint

 Rescuers Use Bare Hands To Search For Philippine Landslide Survivors

+Rescuers used their bare hands and shovels to dig through mud on Thursday in a desperate search for survivors of a landslide that has killed 11 people in the Philippines, officials said

-Manila, (APP - UrduPoint / Pakistan Point News - 8th Feb, 2024) Rescuers used their bare hands and shovels to dig through mud on Thursday in a desperate search for survivors of a landslide in the Philippines as the death toll rose to 10, officials said.
+Manila, (APP - UrduPoint / Pakistan Point News - 8th Feb, 2024) Rescuers used their bare hands and shovels to dig through mud on Thursday in a desperate search for survivors of a landslide that has killed 11 people in the Philippines, officials said.

 Two days after the rain-induced landslide hit the mountainous gold-mining village of Masara on southern Mindanao island, searchers were in a race against time and weather.

-At least 10 people were killed and 31 injured when the landslide destroyed houses and engulfed three buses and a jeepney waiting for workers from a gold mine on Tuesday night, according to the latest figures released by the Maco municipal government.
+Latest figures from the local municipal government showed that 11 people were killed, 31 injured and 110 were still missing after the landslide destroyed houses and engulfed three buses and a jeepney on Tuesday night.
+The destroyed vehicles had been waiting for workers from a nearby gold mine.

-Ninety people have been reported missing, disaster agency official Edward Macapili of Davao de Oro province told AFP, citing police data.
+"It is everybody's hope that people are still alive," disaster agency official Edward Macapili of Davao de Oro province told AFP.

 The landslide left a deep, brown gouge down the mountain.
 Rescuers pulled a person alive from the mud 11 hours after it hit, Macapili said.